 3.2.
 Click the plus sign next to the text box at the bottom of the page and select Create a post.

-3.3 Copy and past from your Word document: For title copy and paste this week's blog heading.
+3.3 Copy and paste from your Word document: For title copy and paste this week's blog heading.
 In the free text box, copy and paste the blog text (with private text removed).
 Then Click save draft.

 3.4 On the next screen, publish the post and share in the LIS503 private group.